KualiCo/kuali_toolbox/README.md

     -u, --username [username]        The username used to authenticate to the HR REST API.
     -p, --password [password]        The password used to authenticate to the HR REST API.
-    -l, --url [url]                  The full URL of the HR REST API; e.g. https://localhost/kc-dev/hr-import/hrimport/import -h, --help                       Display this screen
+    -l, --url [url]                  The full URL of the HR REST API; e.g. https://localhost/kc-dev/hr-import/hrimport/import -c, --continue                   Skips bad records and continues processing a CSV file if errors are found.
+    -h, --help                       Display this screen
 ```
 > Note: Please be sure to use the [Account_Provisioning_CSV_Template.xlsx](https://github.com/KualiCo/kuali_toolbox/raw/master/Account_Provisioning_CSV_Template.xlsx) template with this tool.